cduggan1708/test_grid_metrics/README.md

 	I recommend spot checking the data against the grid to verify it looks accurate before entering it into the DB.

+To run with your own excel file, either copy the excel file into this directory or give the full path to the -f argument

 Requirements: